 The historic Ballroom on the first floor of Downer House is used for meetings and other events, including to host guest speakers, and for music practice.
-The Council Room, adjacent to the Ballroom, can be used for official meetings of the College Club Committee and other student leaders, music practice, and academic tutorials.
+The Council Room, adjacent to the Ballroom, can be used for official meetings of the Student Executive Team, College Club Committee and other student leaders, music practice, and academic tutorials.
+There is a smart screen in this room, and usually a whiteboard.
 Students wishing to book this space for approved meetings should speak with the Dean.
+Please ensure these rooms are left tidy after use and that lights and air-conditioning are turned off.